omriperi/sessionOffload/doc/Tunnels_Offload.md

 ### Tunnel Chaining

-This section will provide information regards tunenl chaining, or "IP in IP".
+This section will provide information regards tunnel chaining, or "IP in IP".
 Where packet should be encapsulated / decapsulated from several tunnels.

 In general, tunnel chaining is available since the packet match is exact.

-After the first match of packet (that will yield to encapsulation), a lookup on packet will be happen again (with the new header introduced to it) - that can cause tunnel chaining.
+After the first match of packet, a lookup on packet will be happen again- that can cause tunnel chaining.

-Assuming severeal tunnels offloaded,

 Refer to this example: